Stress and anxiety are common experiences for most people.

 Some supplements can interact with medications or have side effects, so you may want to consult with a doctor if you have a medical condition.

-Bottom Line: Certain supplements can reduce stress and anxiety, including ashwagandha, omega-3 fatty acids, green tea and lemon balm.
+Summary Certain supplements can reduce stress and anxiety, including ashwagandha, omega-3 fatty acids, green tea and lemon balm.

 Using essential oils or burning a scented candle may help reduce your feelings of stress and anxiety.